 Note: *4QFY25 PAT is adjusted to Exceptional Item (net of tax).

-This gross margin expansion flowed directly to the bottom line, with EBITDA rising by 18% YoY and 17% QoQ to INR 98 crores, pushing the EBITDA Margin to a robust 30%.
-Such significant margin expansion, especially in a quarter with a slight QoQ revenue dip, highlights strong operational efficiencies and cost management.
-Notably, finance costs also decreased by 21% YoY, contributing positively to pre-tax earnings.
+This gross margin expansion flowed directly to the bottom line, with EBITDA rising by 18% YoY and a strong 17% QoQ to INR 98 crores, pushing the EBITDA Margin to a robust 30%.
+Such significant margin expansion, especially in a quarter with a slight QoQ revenue dip, highlights strong operational efficiencies and effective cost management.

 Based on this dramatic shift in profitability, coupled with the strategic focus on high-margin segments and new product launches, Shilpa Medicare appears to be firmly in a turnaround phase, exhibiting strong characteristics of transitioning into a fast grower.
 The focus will now be on sustaining this momentum and further improving capital efficiency.

-Shilpa Medicare’s CapEx for 1QFY26 stood at INR 70 crores (on a TTM basis), indicating continued investment in its growth initiatives.
-The nature of these investments is clearly growth-oriented:
+Shilpa Medicare’s commitment to future growth is evident in its Capital Expenditure (CapEx).
+The company incurred INR 70 crores in CapEx during 1QFY26 (on a TTM basis), indicating continued investment in its growth initiatives.
+The nature of these investments is clearly growth-oriented, focusing on expanding capacities and developing new facilities:

-These investments are crucial for enabling future revenue streams from new products and expanded market reach.
+These investments are crucial for enabling future revenue streams from new products and expanded market reach, demonstrating management’s forward-looking approach.

-Shilpa Medicare Limited’s 1QFY26 performance suggests that the company has turned a significant corner.
-Here are the key takeaways:
+Shilpa Medicare Limited’s 1QFY26 performance suggests that the company has turned a significant corner, moving beyond a period of consolidation into a clear growth trajectory.

 Shilpa Medicare’s 1QFY26 results offer a compelling case for a company that is not just performing, but strategically transforming.
-Investors will be keenly watching for the continued execution on its pipeline and sustained margin expansion in the quarters to come.
+Investors will be keenly watching for the continued execution on its pipeline, sustained margin expansion, and the realization of commercial milestones in the quarters to come.